LeonardoBringel/solar-system-model/README.md

 ## 📌 About

-A solar system model, built with HTML, CSS and JavaScript.
+A solar system model built with HTML, CSS and JavaScript.

 ## ✨ Main Features